ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.14](https://github.com/orgs/ezra-bible-app/projects/6) is planned for April 2024.
+The next release [1.14](https://github.com/orgs/ezra-bible-app/projects/6) is planned for June 2024.
 Here are some of the most noteworthy upcoming features:

 * Configurable type face
-* Dropbox sync of custom sword module folder
+* Various bugfixes

 <a name="installation"></a>